 Driving a U.S.-registered vehicle in Mexico can be a smooth experience if you understand how toll roads — known as “cuotas” — work.
+Toll roads are especially popular during peak travel season, which is why this guide on making the most of your trip to Mexico pairs well with toll-road planning.
 These roads are generally faster, better maintained, and safer than free roads (“libres”), but they do come with specific procedures, payment methods, and insurance considerations.

 Important: Toll road systems, fees, and requirements may change without notice.
 Always confirm current information with official Mexico transportation sources before traveling.